5 Reasons Why Keeping the Garage Door Up Signals a Shift in Workplace Norms

 1. **Increased Adoption of Hybrid Models**: Firms are rapidly embracing hybrid work settings—where remote and in-office work coexist.
 Research from McKinsey indicates that by 2025, hybrid work could account for over 30% of full-time job offerings.

-Q: What trends can we expect in workplace flexibility?
+**Q: What future trends are expected in workplace flexibility?**

 Leave a Comment